gdjohnson/TK19/concepts/bargaining.md

 # Schelling 1960: Strategies of Conflict

-Schelling defines **games of strategy** as any situation in which each player's best choice of action depends on the actions (he expects) the other player will take (and vice-versa, reflexively).
+[[Thomas Schelling|Schelling]] defines **games of strategy** as any situation in which each player's best choice of action depends on the actions (he expects) the other player will take (and vice-versa, reflexively).
 This is in contrast to **games of skill** and **games of chance**.
 "Strategy," then, is the study of conflicting parties' behaviors as they are premised on "the interdependence of the adversaries' decisions and on their expectations about each others' behaviors."

 ## Bargaining and mixed motives

 Of strategy games, there are games of pure cooperation—"**fixed proportion**" of outcomes, i.e. the slice of the pie stays the same even as the pie size itself changes—and pure competition—"**fixed sum**" or zero-sum, where the size of the pie remains constant but the share is variable.
 Most games are **mixed-motive**, or "bargaining" games—variable sum _and_ variable proportion.
-What we traditionally call positive or non-zero sum games refer to both mixed and pure coordination games, but Schelling avoids the zero-/positive-sum frame for its lack of symmetry, preferring pure coordination and pure competition.
+What we traditionally call positive or non-zero sum games refer to both mixed and pure coordination games, but [[Thomas Schelling|Schelling]] avoids the zero-/positive-sum frame for its lack of symmetry, preferring pure coordination and pure competition.

 Almost all conflict, short of total war of annihilation, is not fixed-sum but variable-sum, or "mixed-motive": while each side has interests that conflict with others' preferences/desires, they also both share common interests, and to some extent can find mutually advantageous outcomes.
 Conflict is defined as much by common as it is diverging interest.